 The Surgeon Can Ask About Your Weight Loss Surgery Goals

 Your doctor wants to know about the things that happened that caused you to seek out bariatrics in the first place.
 How long has it been since you began gaining weight?
 Have you tried to lose weight through conventional means?
-If so, and the weight has not come off after considerable effort, you may find that weight loss surgery is indeed for you.
+If the weight has not come off after considerable effort, you may find that weight loss surgery is indeed for you.

 The Doctor Can Make a Diagnosis and Surgery Recommendation